reach-sh/reach-lang/docs/dev/src/model/index.md

 The contract returns a value to an API call.
 APIs are organized into a labeled hierarchy, like `Contest.vote` and `User.write`.

-Since DApps have an associated contract, they have an associated account. :::note The contract account must be distinct from all participant accounts.
+Since DApps have an associated contract, they have an associated account.

+:::note
+The contract account must be distinct from all participant accounts.
 :::

+This account is assumed to be empty when the computation starts.

+:::note
- This account is assumed to be empty when the computation starts.:::note On some consensus networks, it is possible for transfers to a contract account to occur outside of the purview of Reach.
+On some consensus networks, it is possible for transfers to a contract account to occur outside of the purview of Reach.
 If this occurs, then those network tokens are remitted to the originator of the final consensus transfer.
 :::

 Any network tokens transferred into the account must be removed by the DApp's completion.
 This is called the @{defn("token linearity property")}.

 A DApp computation can be seen as a graph of steps with a unique first step.
 A @{defn("step")} is a set of local steps by participants followed by a single consensus step introduced via a single consensus transfer.